Understanding Form I-797 Notice of Action: What It Means and How to Use It

 Form I-797, Notice of Action Explained

-USCIS issues this base I-797 Notice of Action when it approves an application or petition.
+USCIS issues the I-797 Notice of Action when it approves an application or petition.
 You may also hear people refer to it as an “approval notice.”
 The Form I-797 Notice of Action is an official letter of approval that can serve as proof of certain immigration benefits and may be used as evidence in some cases.
 It’s an important document that you should save in a safe place.

 For example, the Form I-797 Notice of Action pictured above is an approval notice for an I-130 petition.